 International Management (MSc)

-The award winning MSc in International Management provides students with in-depth knowledge and expertise in the principles and application of international business and management.
-Philosophically, the programme aspires to develop the student’s ‘global mindset’.
-The programme aims to develop cultural awareness, sensitivity and curiosity around global industrial systems, international business models, geopolitics, global finance and worldwide societal norms and changes.
+The award-winning MSc in International Management provides students with in-depth knowledge and expertise in the principles and application of international business and management.
+The programme aspires to develop the student’s ‘global mindset’ by developing cultural awareness, sensitivity and curiosity around global industrial systems, international business models, geopolitics, global finance and worldwide societal norms and changes.
+The Programme covers the various functional areas of management (e.g. global marketing, international business, international HR, International finance, International entrepreneurship) and allows students to discover the areas they would like to pursue a career in after their postgraduate degree.

 Applications and Selections